How to run a practical performance review for remote employees

 Whether it's a failure to address potential problems ahead of time or knowledge within the team which, if shared, could have saved someone a lot of frustration and time, communication is key to creating an effective team.

 Impraise allows you to schedule recurring 360-degree reviews focused on helping your team members develop and grow.
 Whether on a quarterly cycle or a biweekly Sprint, timing is flexible and can be adjusted to fit the way your team works.

 Last but not least, make sure to track employee engagement.
 Working from a distance can affect teams and individuals.
 Disconnecting from what’s going on in the company and even in one’s team is a real possibility.

 Whether your teams are completely remote, or you have members working from home a couple of days a week – it is undeniable that people will be working from the home office more in years to come.
-It is up to employers to ensure they provide an environment where people clearly understand how their work contributes to the overall success of the business, and remain engaged through regular feedback and development opportunities.
+It is up to employers to ensure they provide the right tools, as well as an environment where people clearly understand how their work contributes to the overall success of the business, and remain engaged through regular feedback and development opportunities.

 Otherwise, you risk people losing focus, and moving to another employer who provides a flexible working environment but where they are set up for success.

 Learn more about how you can support your teams to stay connected and coordinated – whether working from across town, or across the globe.